arun9024/Computer_Vision/README.md

    $ ./measure_focus ../input/Sequence2/ ../output/
 11. Once you run above commands you will receive a message as "DONE !!!".
-12. An output directory will be created which contains the image with highest relative measure.
+12. An 'output directory will be created which contains the image with highest relative measure.